idptools/metapredict/README.md

 	$ pip install metapredict

-Alternatively, you can get metapredict directly from Github.
+Alternatively, you can get metapredict directly from GitHub.

 To clone the GitHub repository and gain the ability to modify a local copy of the code, run